gsarjeant/pe_split_ha_aws/README.md

 ### Beginning with pe\_split\_ha\_aws

 The \_pe\_split\_ha\_aws module has a number of required parameters with no defaults.
-These are necessary in order to give the module the correct information for your AWS account and to configure the AWS resources correctly.
+These are necessary in order to give the module the correct information for your AWS account and to configure the AWS resources.
 You can create an entire HA environment by declaring the base class with the appropriate parameters as follows:

 ```puppet